Eye, Cambridgeshire: 1983 mid-air collision

-The pilot of Harrier XV795 of 3 Sqn ejected, Flt Lt D Oakley, aged 32, landed in Borough Fen around 500 m from the Lincolnshire boundary, at Crowland.
+The pilot of Harrier XV795 of 3 Sqn, Flt Lt D Oakley, aged 32, ejected and landed in Borough Fen, Crowland, around 500 m from the Lincolnshire boundary.

 Geography

 Eye was part of the Soke of Peterborough in Northamptonshire until 1965, when it became part of the short-lived county of Huntingdon and Peterborough.
-From 1974, it has formed part of the City of Peterborough in Cambridgeshire.
-The Eye, Thorney and Newborough ward, comprising 13,307 ha or 133 km2, was formed in 2016; it elects three councillors.
+Since 1974, it has formed part of the City of Peterborough in Cambridgeshire.
+The Eye, Thorney and Newborough ward, comprising 133.1 km2, was formed in 2016; it elects three councillors.

-The three-mile £7m A47 Eye bypass opened in October 1991.
-In recent decades Eye has seen expansion due to the growing demand for property seen throughout the UK.
-However, this generated much resistance from residents as a result of the rapid rate of expansion.
-Between the years of 2001-2011 the population grew from under 3,900 to over 4,400.
+The three-mile £7 million A47 Eye bypass opened in October 1991.
+In recent decades Eye has expanded due to a growing demand for property.
+However this expansion has been strongly resisted by residents.
+Between 2001 and 2011, the population grew from under 3,900 to over 4,400.

 Community facilities

 Local facilities include a GP surgery, a dentist's surgery, a library, a community centre, a care home, a household recycling centre, a cemetery and a skate park.
 There are shops and restaurants in the village.
 There is a Church of England primary school on Eyebury Road.